Arsbizard/Fraud_detection_NIC/dataset_explanation.md

 Certain transactions don't need recipient, so R_emaildomain might be null

 ### C1-C14
-Counting, such as how many addresses are found to be associated with the payment card, etc. The actual meaning is masked.
+Counting, such as how many addresses are found to be associated with the payment card, etc.; Counts of phone numbers, email addresses, names associated with the user.
+The actual meaning is masked.
-Can you please give more examples of counts in the variables C1-15?
-Would these be like counts of phone numbers, email addresses, names associated with the user?
-I can't think of 15.
-Your guess is good, plus like device, ipaddr, billingaddr, etc. Also these are for both purchaser and recipient, which doubles the number.

 ### D1-D15
 Timedelta, such as days between previous transaction, etc.